docsforadobe/after-effects-plugin-guide/docs/aeios/implementation-details.md

 ## User Data vs. Options

-It’s possible to use either user data allocations or options handles to store metadata about a file.
+It's possible to use either user data allocations or options handles to store metadata about a file.

-We use user data for information that’s to be embedded in the file (presuming the file format supports such information); marker data, field labels, etc.
+We use user data for information that's to be embedded in the file (presuming the file format supports such information); marker data, field labels, etc.

 We use option handles for information about the file; output settings, dimensions, details of compression settings used.